mashijie1028/THU-Introduction_to_AI-Project-1/README.md

 * Course project1
 * A python maze based on MDP
-* Q-learning will be updated to imporve the model
+* Q-learning will be updated to improve the model